How to Add Watermark in Java Using GroupDocs.Watermark

 Once set up, we’ll walk through initializing and configuring GroupDocs.Watermark.

-We’ll cover two main features: adding an image watermark and creating an ImageWatermark object.
+We’ll cover two main features: java add image watermark and creating an ImageWatermark object that you can reuse.

 Adding an Image Watermark to a Document